abemscac/pies-doc/docs/vue3/define-a-component.md

 1. `props` must be defined using `props` option instead of `defineProps()`, because `defineProps()` only works in `<script setup>`.
 This means we will not be able to use some convenient features like [type-only props/emit declarations](https://vuejs.org/api/sfc-script-setup.html#typescript-only-features).
 2. Emitted events must be defined using `emits` option instead of `defineEmits()`, because `defineEtmis()` only works in `<script setup>`.
 3. `props` can be directly accessed in `<template>`, but variables declared in `setup()` must be returned in the function to make them accessible in `<template>`.
-4. By default, variables returned in `setup()` will be accessible to parent component.
-You can use the [`expose()`](https://vuejs.org/api/composition-api-setup.html#exposing-public-properties) in [setup context](https://vuejs.org/api/composition-api-setup.html#setup-context) to change that behavior.

 If you're using SFC, we recommend you to just use `<script setup>` instead because there's less boilerplate.